 If you examine one of these arches, you'll see it consists of a series of bricks — what engineers call voussoirs — supported at the center by a keystone.
 The keystone gives the arch its strength and stability.
 When it's in position, the arch can stand indefinitely.
 Remove it, and the whole structure collapses.

-In 1969, a zoologist named Robert T. Paine realized that certain species in an ecosystem function just like the keystone in a Roman arch, and he coined the term keystone species to describe them.
+In 1969, a zoologist named Robert T. Paine realized that certain species in an ecosystems function just like the keystone in a Roman arch, and he coined the term keystone species to describe them.
 Such a species plays an essential role in the structure, functioning or productivity of an ecosystem and, like its bridge counterpart, keeps the ecosystem from falling apart.

 Keystone species don't earn their distinction because of abundance, but because of influence.
 They can be carnivores or herbivores, plant or animal, marine or terrestrial.
 They can tower over you, like an elephant, or fit in the palm of your hand, like a sea star.